cosmos/sdk-tutorials/publish-app-do/index.md

 Create the Starport application on your local computer, which we want to upload to our droplet.
 Create a new directory and run Starport to create a new Cosmos SDK blockchain app.

-On your local computer, run
+On your local computer, in the terminal run

 ```bash
 mkdir digitalocean